tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/Activities/08-Stu_Parallel_Coordinates/README.md

 During your research, you came across a plot you've only seen offered with **Plotly Express**: the **parallel coordinate** plot.
 Your research has shown you that **parallel coordinate** plots are great for performing impact analysis, which is key when assessing trends in the real estate market.

-While you're waiting to hear back from REMAX, take the initiative to revisit your latest REMAX submission and incorporate a **parallel coordinate** plot into your analysis.
-Then, analyze the key performance indicators for real estate viability in parallel to one another.
+While you're waiting to hear back from REMAX, use the Alleghany Count sales and foreclosures data sets to get some practice using **parallel coordinate** plots.
+Then, analyze the key performance indicators for real estate in parallel..

 ## Instructions

-1. Open the starter file, and concatenate the `sales_grp_cnt` and `foreclosures_grp_cnt` DataFrames.
+1. Open the [starter file](Unsolved/Core/plotting_in_parallel.ipynb), and concatenate the `sales_grp_cnt` and `foreclosures_grp_cnt` DataFrames.
 Concatenate on `axis=1`.
 Hint: drop nulls and reset the index after concatenating.
 Name this object `sales_foreclosures_cnt`.

 2. Rename the columns for both `sales_grp_cnt` and `foreclosures_grp_cnt`.